8 Best Renters Insurance Companies in Washington of 2023

 Make a Renters Insurance Home Inventory

-A home warranty helps determine how much property you have and how much each cost.
+A home inventory helps you determine how much property you have and how much each item costs.

 If you know the prices for some items, that’s helpful.
 If you don’t have receipts or can’t recall the costs, you can look up the prices online.

-And if you can’t find any of your belongings by searching online, you can use a roundabout figure from an item that is comparable to yours.
+And if you can’t find any of your belongings by searching online, you can use a roundabout figure from an item comparable to yours.

-After itemizing and calculating the worth of each item, you’ll most likely find that you have a property you may want to protect.
+After itemizing and calculating the worth of each item, you’ll most likely find that you have more property to protect than you originally thought.

-What Natural Disasters are Covered by Standard Renters Policy?
+What Natural Disasters are Covered by a Standard Renters Policy?

 The following natural disasters, often called covered perils, are covered: